Documentation Index

 Empty Response

-Open Project Settings to see the flaggers list.
-For each flagger you can adjust:- Enabled: Turn the flagger on or off for this project.
-A disabled flagger never runs and never writes annotations.
+Open Project Settings to manage flaggers for a project.
+For each flagger you can adjust:- Enabled: Turn the flagger on or off.

 | Surface | Best for |